Sequential Voting with Relational Box Fields for Active Object Detection: Method

-The reward function $r$ is set to reflect how accurate the active object bounding box estimation is after taking a particular action.
-Since the action $a_t$ updates the active object bounding box from $\hat{b}^o_{t}$ to $\hat{b}^o_{t+1}$ , we use the GIoU \cite{GIoU} between $b^o_{t+1}$ and the ground truth $b_o$ as the reward at timestamp $t$
+\paragraph{Reward} We design the reward $r$ as the accuracy of the active object bounding box estimation.
+As the action $a_t$ updates the active object bounding box from $\hat{b}^o_{t}$ to $\hat{b}^o_{t+1}$ , we use the GIoU \cite{GIoU} between $b^o_{t+1}$ and the ground truth $b_o$ as the reward at timestamp $t$